si2-urssi/berkeley_workshop/institute_design_workflow.md

 1. As a group, divide these funds across the five areas (at a very high level)
 2. For your area, how would you allocate your part of the budget?
 Into what types of activities (still high level, don’t get into the weeds)
-3. Who else in the larger community would you want to help you
+3. Who else in the larger community would you want to help you?
 4. How would you further plan your area?
 5. And finally, what would you change about the strawhorse?
+6. What are the cross-cutting issues in your area?

 ```